hollyschinsky/phonegap-workshop/share.md

 ---
 layout: module
-title: Module 12&#58; Add native Share Feature
+title: Module 12&#58; Add Native Share Feature
 ---
 In this section, we add the ability to share the session details through the device's native sharing options.